vistalab-technion/pp5/README.md

 ```shell script
 pp5 prec --pdb-id 2WUR:A
 ```
+This will generate output CSV files in the `out/prec` directory.

 To collect a single protein group, where a reference protein is matched by sequence and structure to query structures and the potential-contact environments are compared:
 ```shell script
 pp5 pgroup --ref-pdb-id 2WUR:A --match-len 2 --context-len 1 --compare-contacts
 ```
+This will generate output CSV files in the `out/prgroup` directory.

 ## Reproducing "One Sequence, One Structure?"